sushant14320/Monitoring-AKS/README.md

 # Monitoring-AKS
 In my organization we have AKS setup where we have deployed multiple application.
-In order to monitor it we have implemented Grafana + Prometheus for colling metrics and visualising it on Grafana.
+In order to monitor it we have implemented Grafana + Prometheus for collecting metrics and visualising it on Grafana.

 Promethues will collect **Real-time metrics from pods, nodes, and containers**